dssg/MLinPractice/README.md

     concerned not only with its predictiveness, but the actual ability of the model to help the program achieve its policy goals, such as improving outcomes among the population it serves.
-Typically, this involves working closely with policy makers to develop a field trial using either randomization or non-experimental methods depending on the constraints of the setting.
+Typically, this involves working closely with policymakers to develop a field trial using either randomization or non-experimental methods depending on the constraints of the setting.